 Chemical definition and composition

 Didecyldimethylammonium chloride (DDAC) is a compound belonging to the quaternary ammonium family.
-Quaternary ammonium compounds, also known as “quats,” are nitrogen-containing compounds where the nitrogen atom is linked to four alkyl groups.
-In the case of DDAC, the molecule consists of two decyl groups (C10) and two methyl groups, all linked to a central nitrogen atom.
-This particular structure gives DDAC its surfactant properties, i.e., its ability to act as a surfactant, which is essential for its disinfectant effects.
+Quaternary ammonium compounds, also known as “quats,” are nitrogenous compounds where the nitrogen atom is bonded to four alkyl groups.
+In the case of DDAC, the molecule consists of two decyl (C10) groups and two methyl groups, all bonded to a central nitrogen atom.
+This particular structure gives DDAC its surfactant properties, that is, its ability to act as a surface-active agent, which is essential for its disinfectant effects.

 Chemical characteristics and regulatory identifiers